Use Tiled custom properties

 .

-use bevy::prelude::*; // Declare a component that is "reflectable" #[derive(Component, Reflect, Default)] #[reflect(Component, Default)] struct SpawnInfos { has_spawned: bool, ty: SpawnType, } // Any 'sub-type' which is part of our component must also be "reflectable" #[derive(Default, Reflect)] #[reflect(Default)] enum SpawnType { #[default] Unknown, Player, Enemy, } // Register our type with Bevy fn main() { App::new() .register_type::<SpawnInfos>(); }
+use bevy::prelude::*; // Declare a component and make it "reflectable" #[derive(Component, Reflect, Default)] #[reflect(Component, Default)] struct BiomeInfos { block_line_of_sight: bool, ty: BiomeType, } // Any 'sub-type' which is part of our component must also be "reflectable" // But it does not have to be a Component #[derive(Default, Reflect)] #[reflect(Default)] enum BiomeType { #[default] Unknown, Forest, Plain, Moutain, Desert, } // Finally, register our top-level struct in Bevy registry fn main() { App::new() .register_type::<BiomeInfos>(); }

-And that's all !
+And that's all for the code part !

-Note that in the above example, our custom type also derive the Default
+In the above example, our custom type also derive the Default

 trait.